-Based largely upon the Keystone pipeline outage in late 2017, Canadian crude oil differentials widened beyond the three year historical average of US \$13.10 per bbl (i.e. the average for 2015 through 2017).
+Based largely upon the Keystone pipeline outage in late 2017, as well as pipeline egress constraints in late 2018, Western Canadian Select ("WCS") crude oil differentials widened beyond the three year historical average of US \$13.10 per bbl (i.e. the average for 2015 through 2017).
 Surge proactively mitigates the impact of crude oil differentials continuously through numerous light oil blending initiatives in its Sparky core area.
-The Corporation has 2,500 bbl per day of WCS differentials hedged for the first half of 2018 with a cap of US \$18 per barrel.
+Furthermore, the Corporation has 2,300 bbl per day of WCS differentials hedged for the first half of 2019 with a cap of US \$19 per barrel.

-For details of the Corporation's forward contracts in place as at December 31, 2017, see the Corporation's audited annual financial statements for the year ended December 31, 2017, which have been filed on SEDAR and may be viewed under the Corporation's profile at www.sedar.com.
+For details of the Corporation's forward contracts in place as at December 31, 2018, see the Corporation's audited annual financial statements for the year ended December 31, 2018, which have been filed on SEDAR and may be viewed under the Corporation's profile at www.sedar.com.
 See "Risk Factors - Fixed Price Hedging".